chetan51/chetansurpur/source/drafts/insights-from-geb-1.md

 ### Exploration 1.
 Can we create multiplication using a system like the pq-System? ###

 The _pq-system_ is introduced in Chapter II to show an isomorphism of the addition system represented typographically.
-[TODO: Reprint _pq-system_ here.]

 Can we create a version that represents multiplication?